darktjm/ebaz/README.md

 with both Gowin and Xilinx commercial tools.
 The free tools provide no warnings or errors to indicate anything is wrong; it simply produces no output, and I don't feel like tracing it with a 'scope.
-In fact, I don't feel like wading throug yet another poorly commercial toolchain to script it all, so I may just abandon the ECP5 for now.
+In fact, I don't feel like wading through yet another poorly commercial tool chain to script it all, so I may just abandon the ECP5 for now.
 So, my question went from "what parts are fully supported by the free tools" to "what parts are supported well enough by the free tools" to "what free of charge vendor tools are usable".
 The answer to the